Skip To Main Content

 • Drink plenty of water and avoid sugary drinks; don’t wait until you’re thirsty to drink

-• Encourage program staff and youth to bring water to school and/or work and make sure your site has plenty of water on hand to distribute
+• Encourage summer program staff and youth to bring water to school and/or work and make sure your site has plenty of water on hand to distribute

 • Avoid unnecessary hard work or activities outside during the hottest part of the day